 Are you wondering: How do I find an Invokana injury lawyer near me?

-If you or someone you love suffered kidney failure, cardiovascular problems, ketoacidosis or other serious injuries as a result of taking Invokana, you may be entitled to compensation through an Invokana lawsuit.
+If you or someone you love suffered an amputation, cardiovascular problems, ketoacidosis or other serious injuries as a result of taking Invokana, Invokamet or Invokamet XR, you may be entitled to compensation through an Invokana lawsuit.
 You should contact one of our Invokana lawyers immediately for a free consultation.

-Ross Feller Casey handles all its cases on a contingency basis, so you will not be charged unless a monetary recovery is made on your behalf.
+Ross Feller Casey handles all its cases, including Invokana lawsuits, on a contingency basis, so you will not be charged unless a monetary recovery is made on your behalf.